HL7/fhir/source/patient/$merge-notes.md

 > * What can be used as triggers for the subscription
 >    * Patient update with new link values
 >    * Provenance(s) as an event
->    * operation itself as an event (the Task resource, although that may not exist, so just a pre-defined topic)
+>    * operation itself as an event (the Task resource, although that might not exist, so just a pre-defined topic)
 > * Will all the data that is patched over to the target patient ID be notified
->    * Systems may not notify that the content was changed, and rely on the merge notification to advise if required
+>    * Systems might not notify that the content was changed, and rely on the merge notification to advise if required
 >    * Also note the Client data refresh notification discussion above

 # Mapping HL7v2 Merge to FHIR